How to Track Google Business Profile Clicks in Google Analytics

 This is an example of what the UTM parameters look like with the URL.
 You can see &utm before each section.
 Then you see each of the columns listed in my spreadsheet above.

 When this data is sent to Google Analytics, it appears in a much more readable fashion.
-We’ll talk about that in a minute.
+We’ll talk about that in the reporting section below.

 Where to Add Your UTM Link in Google Business Profile

-Add it to your Google Business Profile by logging in and going to Info > Website.
-Then click the pencil icon and paste your new URL.
+Add it to your Google Business Profile by going to Edit Info > Contact.
+Then click the pencil icon and paste your URL with the UTM parameters.

 Where to Find Campaign Data in Google Analytics

-If you’re using GA4, you can find organic Campaign data in 2 Acquisition reports: User acquisition and Traffic acquisition.
+In Google Analytics, you can find organic Campaign data in two different Acquisition reports: User acquisition and Traffic acquisition.

-Navigate to Reports » Acquisition (under Life cycle) > User acquisition.
-Then you can swap out First user medium to First user campaign.
+Navigate to Reports (in the sidebar) » Acquisition (under Life cycle) > User acquisition.
+Then you can click on First User Primary Dimension at the top of the table and swap it for First user campaign.

 GA4 custom user UTM report

-Repeat that process in Traffic acquisition, but instead of First user campaign, swap it for Session Campaign.
+Repeat that process in Traffic acquisition, but instead of First user campaign, swap it for Session Campaign or Session Source / Medium.

 GA4 custom traffic UTM report